Thomas-Basham/trout-tracker-wa-backend/README.md

 [![Python application](https://github.com/Thomas-Basham/trout-finder/actions/workflows/python-app.yml/badge.svg)](https://github.com/Thomas-Basham/trout-finder/actions/workflows/python-app.yml)

-A Full Stack Flask Web App used for displaying the most recent lakes that were stocked with trout in Washington State on an interactive map
+A Flask Web App used for displaying the most recent lakes that were stocked with trout in Washington State on an interactive map

 ## Tech Used